 This is a one-year full-time modular MSc programme.
 It consists of two stages: a taught component and a research dissertation.
-The programme has been designed to meet the demand for a specialist postgraduate course in finance.
-A distinctive feature of the programme is that students will be given an international perspective in the role of finance and of monetary policy.
+The programme has been designed to meet the demand for a specialist postgraduate course in finance and international economics.
+A distinctive feature of the programme is that students will be given an international perspective in the role of finance and trade.

-The programme aims to produce graduates who understand the fundamentals of finance theory and its interrelationship with international monetary policy.
-The aim is to produce graduates who aspire to a financial role in private and public sector organisations.
-The course is primarily aimed at graduates, or those at graduate level, with a pre-dominantly non-financial background but are interested in a management career with a strong emphasis on finance.
+The programme aims to produce graduates who understand the fundamentals of finance theory and its interrelationships with international monetary policy and international trade practice.
+The course is primarily aimed at graduates, or those at graduate level, with a predominantly non-financial background but are interested in a management career with a strong emphasis on finance and international economics.
+The MSc in International Economics and Finance is designed for students to build knowledge and expertise aiming to cover positions of responsibility in international banks, financial institutions, multinational enterprises, consulting firms, central banks or government agencies.